-Australians love their avocados: according to Avocados Australia, we ate an average 3.88 kilograms of avocados per person in 2019/20.
-Now millions of avid Aussie avo fans may soon find themselves thanking University of Queensland (UQ) researchers for keeping up supply of their favourite fruit, as UQ scientists revolutionise the way avocados are grown by successfully propagating trees using plant stem cell technology.
+Australians love their avocado.
+According to Avocados Australia, we ate an average 3.88 kilograms of avocados per person in 2019/20.
+Now, millions of avid Aussie avo fans could soon find themselves thanking University of Queensland researchers for keeping up supply of their favourite fruit.
+Scientists from UQ may be able to revolutionise avocado production after successfully propagating trees using plant stem cells.

 Growers currently get one avocado tree from a single cutting.
 It then takes up to five years before that tree begins bearing commercial quantities.
 With this world-first breakthrough, one piece of tissue culture can produce 500 avocado plants in less than a year.

 Project leader and director of UQ’s Centre for Horticultural Science Professor Neena Mitter says this process could completely change the Australian avocado industry.

 “Every cell in that cutting has the potential to grow into a plant just by giving them proper nutrition, proper light and darkness conditions and proper temperature,” she says.

 “The plant stem cell technology allows for up to 500 more plants to be grown from a single cutting in just 10 to 12 months.
 This significantly reduces the resources required and the time it takes to produce a plant for sale in an orchard.”